CUBRID/cubrid-manual/en/sql/tuning.rst

 |     1 command(s) successfully processed.                               |     1 command(s) successfully processed.                                                       |
 +------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+

-Subquery cache does not operate in the following scenarios:
+Subquery cache optimization does not work in the following scenarios:

 * When the correlated subquery contains another correlated subquery.
 (The lowest level correlated subquery is cached, while the correlated subquery that includes another correlated subquery is not cached.)
 * When the subquery is not in the SELECT clause.